 The Spiritual Need in Nicaragua

 Nicaragua is situated in Central America between the Pacific Ocean and Caribbean Sea, with Honduras forming its border to the north and Costa Rica to the south.
-While the beautiful, tropical environment makes it a popular tourism destination, Nicaragua is primarily an agricultural country and is among the poorest of countries in the Americas.
-Civil conflict and political crises point to further economic decline and continued rise of poverty and instability for its six million people.
+Nicaragua is primarily an agricultural country, and the beautiful, tropical environment also makes it a popular destination for tourism.

 Roman Catholicism has traditionally been the religion of the majority and holds strong political and social influence.
 Religious traditions—such as festivals to honor patron saints or attending Mass on holidays—are a normal and important part of Nicaraguan identity, but regular practice of Catholic faith in daily life is in decline.